forestcaver/Analog-Voice/README.md

 # Analog-Voice
-This repository will hold my analog voice modules Currently, there is a 3320-based lpf and a 3340-based vco Both prototypes work well.
+This repository will hold my analog voice modules.

+Currently, there is a 3320-based lpf and a 3340-based vco.
+Both prototypes work well.
 However I have yet to build the (hopefully) final versions.
 For both of these modules, I have taken inspiration and designs from TINRS, Mutable Instruments and the datasheets for both the Alfa chips and the original CEM chips.